adap/flower/doc/source/how-to-authenticate-supernodes.rst

 :og:description: Enable authentication for SuperNodes and SuperLink in Flower with public key authentication, securing federated learning via TLS connections.
-.. title:: Authenticate SuperNodes and SuperLink in Flower
 .. meta::
     :description: Enable authentication for SuperNodes and SuperLink in Flower with public key authentication, securing federated learning via TLS connections.